SAMIL 20

-The SAMIL 20 is a 2-ton cargo vehicle produced in South Africa in the mid-1980s and was used asthe primary light cargo carrier of the South African National Defence Force.
-The vehicle design is based on the German Mercedes Unimog chassis and Mark I of this vehicle was based on the Magirus Deutz 130M7FAL 4x4 engine.
+The SAMIL 20 is a 2-ton cargo vehicle produced in South Africa in the mid-1980s and was used as the primary light cargo carrier of the South African National Defence Force.
+The vehicle design is based on the German Mercedes Unimog chassis and Mark I of this vehicle was based on the Magirus Deutz 130M7FAL 4x4 truck.
 In Mark II, the engine was replaced with an upgraded South African built water cooled diesel engine.
 The vehicle is still in use with the SANDF.